BANDENAGASANDEEP/LOK-SABHA-ELECTIONS-2024/README.md

 4. Visualizations: Graphical representations of the election results.

 ## Contributing
-If you would like to contribute to this project, please follow these steps:
+please follow these steps,If you would like to contribute to this project :

 1. Fork the repository.
 2. Create a new branch ('git checkout -b feature-branch').